Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

 \subsection{Seemingly incompatible assumptions}

-It proves not to be particularly difficult to find counterexamples to variations of the initial conjecture obtained by dropping one of the assumptions.
+It proves not to be particularly difficult to find counterexamples to variations of the main conjecture obtained by dropping one of the assumptions.
 To see why weak convexity is necessary, consider the polyhedron in Figure \ref{poly}.
-Since it is tetrahedralizable using a certain triangulation $T$, one can calculate the eigenvalues of the associated matrix $M_T$.
+Since it is decomposable via a certain triangulation $T$, one can calculate the eigenvalues of the associated matrix $M_T$.
 Of course, such a computation is not needed in this particular case since Cauchy's Rigidity Theorem assures us that due to its convexity, the polyhedron must be rigid.
 As a check, it can be computationally confirmed that $M_T$ does indeed admit only positive eigenvalues.

 Things look quite different when investigating the polyhedron obtained by "pushing" the top vertex of the previous one towards the interior.
-Even though the triangulations of both polyhedra admit the same number of simplices, the first one is (weakly) convex whereby the second one is definitely not.
+Even though the triangulations of both polyhedra admit the same number of simplices, the first one is (weakly) convex whereas the second one is definitely not.
 In the latter case, we find that $M_T$ admits a negative real and zero as eigenvalues, which implies, using Lemma \ref{L_1}, that the polyhedron is not infinitesimally rigid, hence infinitesimally flexible.
-So, weak convexity is not an assumption that should be dropped from the conjecture.
+So, weak convexity is not an assumption that should be dropped from the main conjecture.

 Coming back to $T$-polyhedra, it is indeed the case that the triangulation issue we encountered before can be resolved, and that by shifting the Schönhardt hull to an appropriate height (for a given exterior hull, there are two possible choices for the height of the Schönhardt hull that would make its $\Delta h$ be identical to the $\Delta h$ of the exterior hull).